PX4/PX4-Devguide/en/simulation/hitl.md

    1. Select a [compatible airframe](#compatible_airframe) you want to test.
 Generally you'll select *HILStar* for Fixed Wing/X-Plane simulator and a *HIL QuadCopter* option for copters (and jMAVSim or Gazebo).
 Then click "Apply and Restart" on top-right of the Airframe Setup page.

       ![Select Airframe](../../assets/gcs/qgc_hil_config.png)
+1. Calibrate your RC or Joystick, if needed.
 1. Setup UDP
    1. Under the *General* tab of the settings menu, uncheck all *AutoConnect* boxes except for **UDP**.

       ![QGC Auto-connect settings for HITL](../../assets/gcs/qgc_hitl_autoconnect.png)
 1. (Gazebo only) Set the `SYS_COMPANION` parameter to `921600` (see [PX4 User Guide > Parameters](https://docs.px4.io/en/advanced_config/parameters.html#finding-a-parameter) for instructions on how to change parameters).

 1. (Optional) Configure Joystick and Failsafe.
-If you want to use RC instead of Joystick, configure Radio setup before step 4.

    Set the following [parameters](https://docs.px4.io/en/advanced_config/parameters.html#finding-a-parameter) in order to use a joystick instead of an RC remote control transmitter:
    * [COM_RC_IN_MODE](../advanced/parameter_reference.md#COM_RC_IN_MODE) to "Joystick/No RC Checks".
 This allows joystick input and disables RC input checks.
    * [NAV_DLL_ACT](../advanced/parameter_reference.md#NAV_DLL_ACT) to "Disabled".
 This ensures that no RC failsafe actions interfere when not running HITL with a radio control.